awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 The following walkthrough shows you how to use the AWS Systems Manager console to create a maintenance window\.
 The walkthrough also describes how to register your managed instances as targets and register a Systems Manager Run Command task to update SSM Agent\.

 **Before you begin**
-Before you complete the following procedure, you must either have administrator privileges on the instances you want to configure or you must have been granted the appropriate permissions in AWS Identity and Access Management \(IAM\)\.
+Before you complete the following procedure, you must either have administrator permissions on the instances you want to configure or you must have been granted the appropriate permissions in AWS Identity and Access Management \(IAM\)\.
 Additionally, verify that you have at least one running Amazon Elastic Compute Cloud \(Amazon EC2\) instance for Linux or Windows Server that is configured for Systems Manager\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

 **Topics**
 + [Step 1: Create the maintenance window \(console\)](#mw-walkthrough-console-create)